 Drag vs Front: the same collaborative inbox, in Gmail, without the seat minimums

 Front is a polished, capable shared inbox.
-But it runs from $25 to $105 a seat, has a 2-seat minimum, caps its Starter plan at 10 seats and one channel, and charges AI as add-ons that stack.
+But it runs from $25 to $105 a seat, caps its Starter plan at 10 seats and one channel, and charges AI as add-ons that stack.
 Drag does the same collaborative job for $12 to $24 a seat, with AI included, no seat minimum, your choice of a standalone app or working right inside Gmail, and its own MCP server.
 Here is the honest, side-by-side comparison.

 Table of contents